-Get the facts about both types of relief measures so you can make an informed decision and choose the one that best suits your small business.
+Get the facts about both types of relief measures below.

 PPP loan vs. Employee Retention Credit